tangentsoft/pidp8i/doc/cc8-manual.md

 ## CC8’s Developmental Sparks

+CC8 is a C subset implementation for the DEC PDP-8 processor.

-With this in mind, the CC8 project’s creator (Ian Schofield) thought it was time to have a modern language compiler running on the PDP-8.
+The CC8 project’s creator (Ian Schofield) thought it was time to have a modern language compiler running on the PDP-8.
 The last such compiler to be attempted for the PDP-8, as far as this document’s authors are aware, was Pascal in 1979 by Heinz Stegbauer.

 In more recent times, one cross-compiler has been developed by Vince Slyngstad and updated by Paolo Maffei based on Ron Cain’s Small-C using